 According to him it started with a scarf.
 He bought a scarf in Peru and really enjoyed the experience.
 Now everywhere he goes he likes to get something made with local cloth, I guess the suits didn’t count, and that’s how we ended up here, Mekong Quilts.

 Very cool place.
-Lots of cool quilts.
-It’s a shame the quilts were too big to take home.
+Lots of quilts.
+It’s a shame they were too big to take home.
 We were in there for a long time.
 You should have seen Joe come alive when he got around all those local materials.
 His eyes lit up and he couldn’t sit still.
 He did laps around the store just touching those fabrics.
-You could tell the women who worked there were excited that he was excited.
+The women who worked there were excited that he was excited.
 He bought a bunch of shit.
 He wasn’t kidding.
 The dude is into textiles.

 - Social insurance